Need a special offer?Find out if your project fits.

 flexmonster add fds -r

 This command installs and runs the Data Server as a Windows/Unix service.
-Besides, the command also installs Flexmonster Admin Panel — a graphical user interface for the Data Server.
+Besides, the command installs Flexmonster Admin Panel — a graphical user interface for the Data Server.

 The Data Server's files can be found in the flexmonster-data-server/ folder in your working directory.